 - It is now safe to open the Instant Pot Nova.

 How to Natural Release (NR) / Natural Pressure Release (NPR) Instant Pot Duo Nova

 - To do an Instant Pot Natural Release of Pressure (NPR), wait for the Float Valve to go down on its own.

 - This can take anywhere from 5 minutes to 30 minutes, depending on how much liquid is in the Instant Pot.
 The more liquid there is, the longer it takes for the Instant Pot to release pressure on its own.

 - If you’re in a hurry, you can wait for 15 minutes for the Instant Pot natural release, and then release the remaining pressure using the quick-release method.

 Commonly Used Buttons of the Instant Pot Duo Nova

 The Instant Pot Duo Nova has many buttons that may appear confusing and complicated.
 But they really aren’t.
 Just think of them as presets or shortcuts.

-For the purposes of just getting you going, in this guide I’ll show you the most commonly used Instant Pot buttons and functions:
+For the purposes of just getting you going, in this guide I’ll show you the most commonly used Instant Pot buttons and functions (smart programs):